Joao-P-Morais/CS50P-Final-Project--Joao-Morais/README.md

 - `project.py` - main code containing all the functions
 - `requirements.txt` - list of libraries used
-- `test_project.py` - program used to perform unit tests the fucntions of project.py
+- `test_project.py` - program used to perform unit tests the functions of project.py

 ### Design choices: